9 Reasons Why It's Never Too Early for Christmas Decorations

 4. It's Getting Cold (and Dark)

 As the weather inches closer to freezing in the early winter months, there's really no reason not to get out your coziest Christmas decor.
-You've already broken out the warm scarves and sweaters, so go ahead and pull out the plaid blankets, evergreen-scented candles, and string lights, too.
+You've already broken out the warm scarves and sweaters, so go ahead and pull out the plaid blankets, evergreen-scented candles, and string lights ($5, Target).
 We also think that the coziness of twinkling lights and hot chocolate next to a crackling fire lined with stockings is the perfect way to beat the winter blues.

 5. To Show Off Your DIYs